rgoncharuk/dgtool/README.md

 Perform all appropriate steps to run php in console.

-Clone this repo to a specific place on your local mashine.
+Clone this repo to a specific place on your local machine.

 # Usage

-Run the tool with mentioned parameters.
+Run the tool with the mentioned parameters.
-As a result you will have a dot file with instructions for dot plus pdf file with graph generated based on instructions.
+As a result, you will have a dot file with instructions for [Dot](https://www.graphviz.org/) plus pdf file with graph generated based on instructions.

 Play with test artifacts